apigeecs/apigee-migrate-tool/README.md

-passwd | Password for a user with permission to log in to your org org | The organization to export from or import to env | The environment to export from or import to
+passwd | Password for a user with permission to log in to your org org | The organization to export from or import to env | The environment to export from or import to token | A bearer token used when SSO is enabled or in place of basic auth.
+If this is set you must remove userid and passwd.

-    Here's an example of an edited config.js:
+    Here's an example of an edited config.js using basic auth:

     ```